spencer-shadley/completed-class/class-content/02-CSS-Bootstrap/01-Activities/07-CSSTypography/README.md

   - line-height

-- Hint: You will need to do three things to accomplish this task.

   - Link to a CSS page that you'll make

   - Create classes for each paragraph

   - Add in styles for each class

+### Hint

+- You will need to do three things to accomplish this task.

 ## Bonus